 Several of the most common things that can affect interior air quality are also points that can be an issue in terms of safety for the new buyers.

-if they are left unaddressed.
+Mold and mildew can be big problems if they are left unaddressed.
 While some post and beam style homes will succumb to a certain amount of mold in the wood, this can contribute more greatly to an unpleasant smell in the home rather than a true health issue.
 Mildew in bathrooms and basements may be similar, and these can generally be addressed with a professional cleaning.
 However, some types of mold and fungus are toxic and can make the home unlivable.
 For this reason, it can be necessary to have a health inspector verify what type of clean-up is needed before the house is shown.

 Depending upon the type of heating system that is in place, this can also influence the air quality of a home.
 Oil systems should be well checked for leaks, and the proper filtration should be in place for all vents.
 Often, good air filters in the heating and cooling will also eliminate some of the issues that dust can cause, although cleaning and airing out the home before it is shown is always recommended.